Choosing Dressage Tack for Your Horse

 Horse tack often includes nosebands, which can also be made of leather.

-Synthetic horse tack materials like biothane offer easy maintenance and water resistance but may lack some of the natural feel of leather, especially in the noseband.
+Synthetic horse tack materials like biothane offer easy maintenance and water resistance but may lack some natural leather feels, especially in the noseband.

 - Pros: